jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/timers.md

 ```
 ## Notes

 Most of the work here is done in the custom sentence, which tries to cover every possible permutation needed to deliver hours, minutes and seconds to the intent.
-The intent itslef is quite simple - it just launches a script to set the timer.
-This makes maintenance easier, particularly if you prefer to use the UI.
+The intent itself is quite simple - it just launches a script to set the timer.
+Using a script makes maintenance easier, particularly if you prefer to use the UI.

 ```{{ states('sensor.finished_phrase') }}``` is a random phrase equivalent to "OK, done that."